How To Add Legal Pages To Your WordPress Site

 (Custom WordPress Menu Feature)

-Make sure that your legal pages are kept up-to-date and display clearly to all site visitors.
-You can add these to the WordPress sidebar (or place them in the footer section of your website) so that visitors have access to the information from all your pages …
+Make sure that your legal pages are up-to-date and clearly accessible to your visitors.
+You can add links to your legal pages to your WordPress sidebar (or the footer section of your site) to ensure that users will be able to access legal information from every web page …

-Display legal pages to users on all of your site's pages
+Display links to legal information to users on all of your website's pages

-(It’s important to display links to your legal pages on all of your site’s pages)
+(Display links to your legal information on all of your site’s pages)

-You can easily find downloadable attorney-drafted website forms and agreements just by searching online, or visiting sites like this one:
+You can find attorney-drafted disclosures and downloadable internet forms and agreements just by searching online, or by visiting websites like this one:

 Find Legal Forms

-Alternatively, you can download a set of legal templates designed by legal attorney Scott Talbert
+Another option is to purchase a package of legal templates designed by legal attorney Scott Talbert to help businesses protect themselves online …

-These legal templates feature less passive voice and more plain language phrasing and can be customized with simple search and replace to add your own business name and URL, then pasted into your pages.
+These legal pages feature less passive voice and more plain language phrasing and can be customized with a simple quick search and replace to insert your own details, then pasted into your pages.

 • Anti-Spam Policy